among/fusus/README.md

 * perform intertextuality research between the ground work (the "Fusus" by Ibn Arabi) and its commentary books.

+A lot of cleaning has been carried out on two editions of the Fusus: Lakhnawi and Afifi.
+After that these editions have been aligned and brought together in a single dataset, in which it is possible read back the individual editions.

 ## Authors

 *   [Cornelis van Lit](https://digitalorientalist.com/about-cornelis-van-lit/)